 - Refunds and more.
 Changed your mind?
-You can still get a refund for purchases you’ve made with Afterpay, in line with each store’s refunds policy.
+You’ll still get a refund or partial refund for purchases you’ve made with Afterpay, according to each store’s refund policy.

 - Pay in advance.
-You can pay installments ahead of time to get them off your plate, once again at no extra cost.
+Repay installments early at no extra cost.

 - Market-leading security.
-Afterpay uses an extremely high level of security for both your card details and your personal information.
+Afterpay uses high-level security for both your card details and your personal information.

 Afterpay is a free service.
-There are only two costs involved and one of them is the cost of the item you’re buying.
-The other is a late fee for missed installments.
+There are only two costs involved: your total purchase price and late fees for missed installments.

-Afterpay is touted as a new way to pay and different from traditional credit products, but it is important to remember that Afterpay is still a type of credit.
+Afterpay is touted as a new way to pay from traditional credit products.
+But remember that Afterpay is still a type of credit.
 Afterpay may report defaults to credit reporting bureaus such as Experian or Equifax.
-You need to keep this mind before you apply.

-In terms of your information, Afterpay is a PCI DSS Level 1 certified compliant Service Provider organization.
-This means that it abides by the comprehensive set of requirements to keep your data secure.
+When it comes to your data, Afterpay is a PCI DSS Level 1 certified compliant Service Provider organization.
+This means it abides by the comprehensive set of requirements to keep your information secure.

-In order to sign up you have to:
+To sign up for Afterpay, you need to:

-- Be at least 18 years old and capable of entering into a legally binding contract (19 in the state of Alabama)
+- Be at least 18 years old and capable of entering into a legally binding contract (19 in Alabama)

 - Have a valid and verifiable email address and mobile number